High Surf Warning in Effect for Big Island

 ›×

-Thursday, Aug.
-1, 2019: HIGH SURF WARNING NOW IN EFFECT UNTIL 6 PM HST FRIDAY
+HIGH SURF WARNING REMAINS IN EFFECT UNTIL 6 AM MONDAY FOR EAST, NORTH AND SOUTH FACING SHORES ON BIG ISLAND

+SURF: 10 to 15 feet along east facing shores of the Big Island and Maui.

+IMPACTS, High: Expect ocean water occasionally sweeping across portions of beaches, very strong breaking waves and strong currents.

 SPONSORED VIDEO